ralhadeff/computational-biology/tomographies/README.md

 `image_process` - more attention has been given to process the input images, removing noise and normalizing the intensity.

 So far all generated images are very blurry.

+`greedy_layer` - greedy layer-wise pre-training.
+Normal AE is pre-trained on the data, and the hidden layer is used to run a VAE through.
+Some success, at least compared to previous attempts.